Research doesn’t always lead to one answer.

 Gap Report

-Push back and it updates its reasoning in real time.
-Most tools give you outputs you can annotate around.
-Signal gives you outputs you can argue with.
+Most tools give you outputs you annotate around.
+Signal produces outputs you can argue with.

 Brief tab — Finding cards, risk badges, source chips, design implications.
 What the designer reads before making a call.